 Pick the Stage in the Buyer’s Journey Your Content Targets

 This is a big one.
 You can’t just write content for a particular audience without purpose.
-Well, you can, but you’ll be wasting time, and time is money.
+Well, you can, but you’ll be wasting time, and time is money (and we like money).

 Blue Corona uses Avinash Kaushik’s model of the See-Think-Do-Care buyer’s journey

 See: Largest addressable qualified audience with no commercial intent.
 This type of content would be to garner attention for something someone has no immediate need.